brunerd/jpt/README.md

 			-V <filespec to JSON value> a file to use for the contents of value -s treat input from -v or -V as a string

-Behavioral Notes:
+Notes:
 	JSON is the default output mode, to change see Alternate Output Modes.
-	Single item arrays will be reduced to a single primitive JSON object (-a to inhibit) File/stream input accepts both JSON and JSON Path Object Literal
+	Single item arrays will be reduced to a single primitive JSON object (-a to inhibit) File/stream input accepts both JSON and JSON Path Object Literal (-k to inhibit literal intake)

 JSON Path Primer
-	$ - root of the JSON data, ALL JSONPath QUERIES MUST BEGIN WITH $ .key - is the "child" operator for a property named 'key' in a JSON object ..key - is a recursive operator that will find all properties name 'key' in the object ['key] or ["key"] - quoted keys can accomodate any name, \u Unicode escaping will be processed
+	$ - the root of the JSON document, ALL JSONPath QUERIES MUST BEGIN WITH $ .key - is the "child" operator for a property named 'key' in a JSON object ..key - is a recursive operator that will find all properties name 'key' in the object ['key] or ["key"] - quoted keys can accomodate any name, \u Unicode escaping will be processed
-		.. may precede a bracket, otherwise put them next to each other with no spaces, no dots .* ..* or [*] - the values of all the keys within an object or indices in an array [start:stop:step] - slice, behavior like Python, accepts integers (pos or neg), script expressions, or empty [?(@.subKey == "This One!")] - filter expression substitute @ with the current object level Comparison operators: can be ==, != and also regex =~ /string/ [(@.length/2)] - script expression returns value, good for arrays.
+		.. may precede a bracket, otherwise put them next to each other with no spaces, no dots .* ..* or [*] - the values of all the keys within an object or indices in an array [start:stop:step] - slice, behavior like Python, accepts integers (pos or neg),script and slice expressions, or empty [?(@.subKey == "This One!")] - filter expression substitute @ with the current object level Comparison operators: can be ==, != and also regex =~ /string/ [(@.length/2)] - script expression returns value, good for arrays.
 Works in slices.
-	[-] - for data alteration ops, used to add to the end of an array [1] - and array index, use any integers
-	["a","b"] - a comma separated union can collect the values of multiple properties at the same level in an object You can use: quoted key names, numbers, star, filter and script expressions
+	[-] - for data alteration ops, used to add to the end of an array, borrowed from JSON Pointer [1] - an array index, integers only, cannot reference an numeric property name ["a","b"] - a comma separated union can collect the values of multiple properties at the same level in an object Unions allow for: quoted property names (single or double), numbers, *, filter and script expressions, and slices

-	Horrible example: $["wow"].this['is'][1][?(@.ugly == "query")]
+	Horrible example: $..["wow"].this['is'][1][?(@.ugly == "query")][:(@.length/2 - 1):-2][*]

-JSON Pointer
+JSON Pointer Primer
-	"" - an empty string mean root
+	""		an empty string represents the JSON document
-	/ - means the root with a key name "" (JSON Path: $[""])
-	/key - property named key in an object
+	/		is the root or next child node with a property named "" an empty string (JSONPath $[""]) /key		property named key in an object
-	/1 - property named key in an object or a numeric object name in a key /- references the end of an array, where the next value goes A literal / must be escaped with ~0 and a literal ~ must be escaped with ~1
+	/1		property named 1 in an object or a numeric index in an array /-		references the end of an array, where the next value goes (always non-existant in queries) ~ in a property name must be escaped as ~0
+	/ in a property name must be escaped as ~1

 ```

 ### Requirements: